 At a glance

-Causes: There are a number of causes divided into decreased production, premature destruction, sequestration in the spleen and platelets which are used up faster than they can be produced.
+Causes: There are a number of causes of thrombocytopenia which can caused by decreased production of platelets, premature destruction of platelets, sequestration in the spleen and platelets which are used up faster than they can be produced.

 Symptoms: Lethargy, blood in the urine and/or stool, red spots in the eyes, gums, and skin and bruising.

 Treatment: Will depend on the underlying cause.
 In some cases, there will be no treatment at all; severe cases may require a blood transfusion.

 Medically known as thrombocytopenia, low platelets (PLT) is a decreased number of platelets in the blood.
 Normal platelet levels should be around 200,000 µL (microlitre).

 Platelets (thrombocytes) are disc-shaped, nonnucleated cell fragments which circulate the bloodstream.
 Their function is to stop blood loss (known as hemostasis).
 There are three mechanisms which work together, stopping the flow of blood.